braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/best_practices.md

   fa_icon: fas fa-user-check
 ---

+{% alert important %}
-Note that your push messages must fall within the guidelines of the Apple App Store and Google's Play Store policies, specifically regarding using push messages as advertisements, spam, promotions, and more.
-[Learn more]({{site.baseurl}}/user_guide/message_building_by_channel/push/creating_a_push_message/#creating-a-push-message).
+Your push messages must fall within the guidelines of the Apple App Store and Google's Play Store policies, specifically regarding using push messages as advertisements, spam, promotions, and more.
+Learn more about [Mobile push regulations]({{site.baseurl}}/user_guide/message_building_by_channel/push/about/#mobile-push-regulations-for-apps).
+{% endalert %}

+<br><br>